What is Buddhist Eco-Chaplaincy?

 abstract print

-We help people across religious or spiritual identities to name, process, and find meaning in the emotional distress caused by ecological destruction, climate change, loss of biodiversity, and disasters.
-We may be a compassionate presence for pain and stress, a refuge for difficult emotions, and a reminder of one’s inherent belonging to the living world.
+We support people of all spiritual and religious backgrounds in naming, processing, and making meaning of the emotional impacts of ecological loss—including climate change, biodiversity decline, and environmental disruption.
+We offer a compassionate presence for grief, anxiety, and overwhelm; a refuge for difficult emotions; and a reminder of each person’s inherent belonging within the living world.

 smiling group of eco-chaplains in the woods